lundha/lundha.github.io/about.md

 *Non-trivial info:*

 I am a former basketball player, a beer and coffee lover, and a wannabe geographer.
 I wear hockey jerseys on Saturdays, and watch NHL games when Time Zones are friendly.
-I am a Winnipeg Jets fan, I have fallen in love with Applewood Cheddar, and I acknowledge British Columbia as the birthplace of Wolverine.
+I am a Winnipeg Jets fan, have fallen in love with Applewood Cheddar, and acknowledge British Columbia as the birthplace of Wolverine.
 I love Grumpy Old Men, and think the World would be a better place if all cities were like Wabasha, Minnesota.
 I like craft beer, and especially double IPAs.
 I buy Bill Bryson's books, but never make it to the end.

 *For prospective employers:*